Carmen Cavalli

-Carmen Anthony Cavalli Jr. (born June 11, 1937) is a former American football player who played one season with the Oakland Raiders in the American Football League (AFL).
-He played college football at the University of Richmond for the Richmond Spiders football team.
+Carmen Anthony Cavalli Jr. (June 11, 1937 – March 20, 2024) was an American professional football player who was a defensive end for one season with the Oakland Raiders of the American Football League (AFL).
+He played college football at the University of Richmond for the Richmond Spiders.

+Career

 In 1962, Cavalli joined the Wheeling Ironmen of the United Football League.
 In 1965, he joined the Philadelphia Bulldogs of the Continental Football League.
-In 1966, the Bulldogs won the CFL Championship.
+In 1966, the Bulldogs won the CFL championship.

+Death

+Cavalli died on March 20, 2024, at the age of 86.